kennytilton/MatrixJS/README.md

 # MatrixJS
 > ma·trix ˈmātriks *noun* an environment in which something else takes form. *Origin:* Latin, female animal used for breeding, parent plant, from *matr-*, *mater*

-Welcome to MatrixJS and MatrixCLJS, two lightweight but powerful web development frameworks for Javascript and ClojureScript, driven crucially by native ports of the [Cells](https://github.com/kennytilton/cells) dataflow/reactive engine.
+Welcome to MatrixJS and MatrixCLJS, two lightweight but powerful web development frameworks for Javascript and ClojureScript, enervated by native ports of the [Cells](https://github.com/kennytilton/cells) dataflow/reactive engine.

-Lightweight means not having to learn a new framework erected around HTML/JS (requiring tooling or pre-processing).
+* Lightweight means not having to learn a new framework erected around HTML/JS (requiring tooling or pre-processing).
 Instead of wrapping JS/HTML from the outside, MatrixJS goes inside Javascript/CLJS to change what happens when we read or set properties.

-Powerful means having as much work done as efficiently as possible by MatrixJS.
-Matrix DOM is specified declaratively and re-executed automagically as conventional event handlers drive the matrix, with Cells providing the motive force to recompute matrix DOM only as necessary given any one event.
-Behind the scenes, MatrixJS mirrors the changing matrix model to the actual DOM.
+* Powerful means having as much work done as efficiently as possible by MatrixJS.
+Matrix proxy DOM is specified declaratively and revised automagically as referenced properties change.
+Changes begin with procedural mutations made by conventional event handlers.
+Cells provides the motive force to cascade these initial changes throughout the matrix as if it were a spreadsheet.
+MatrixJS glue then mirrors revised attributes and new/lost proxy DOM to the actual client DOM.

 We build dynamic, efficient interfaces from standard JS/CLJS and thinly-wrapped HTML, free to concentrate on the application.